 I am a classicist especially interested in the study of Greek gender, sexuality and violence, and ancient Greek religion and mythology.
 I have an ever-growing interest in disability studies, including autism and classical mythology.
 Stimulated in large part by a Choice of Hercules chimneypiece at Roehampton, I am tentatively making forays into Georgian classical receptions.
-When Classics Confidential came to the University last year, they interviewed me about this interest here.
+When Classics Confidential came to the University, they interviewed me about this interest here.

 I am happy to supervise PhD projects on aspects of ancient Greek culture and its postclassical reception, especially in the areas of religion, mythology, disability, gender and violence.
 I would be particularly keen to work with doctoral students on projects relating to sexual or gender violence, and on projects addressing the question that Simonides thought he would be able to answer within a day: 'what is a god?'.

-Current projects include: a co-authored book, with Fiona McHardy (Gendered violence in ancient Greece, contracted to Bloomsbury), a book using Athena to frame a study of various paradigms for the study of Greek myth (A Traitor to her sex?
+Other current projects include: a co-authored book, with Fiona McHardy (Gendered violence in ancient Greece, contracted to Bloomsbury), a book using Athena to frame a study of various paradigms for the study of Greek myth (A Traitor to her sex?
 Athena the trickster, contracted to Oxford University Press) and a textbook on classical mythology (contracted to Routledge).
 I am the Series Editor of Gods and Heroes of the Ancient World and author of Athena for this series.
 I am currently planning events to mark the 20th anniversary of Rape in Antiquity which I co-edited with Karen Pierce in 1997.

 I am the author of a guide to embedding equality and diversity for classics practitioners, published in May 2015 by HEA Scotland.